A free, mobile-first masterclass school for every Nigerian who wants to understand what good governance looks like and knows how to demand it.

 PHISA stands for Philanthropy, Humility, Integrity, Service, and Accountability.
 It is the ARISE behavioural framework for evaluating public leaders not by what they say, but by what their decisions and conduct reveal.
 You learn to apply it in Session 4.

 The Citizen Scorecard is the practical instrument you receive in Session 6.
-It allows you to score any public official across all five PHISA dimensions with evidence, producing a total out of 25.
+It allows you to score any public official across all five PHISA dimensions with evidence, producing a total out of 100.
+Each dimension is scored 0–20, allowing fine-grained, evidence-based evaluation.
 It is designed to be used before elections, during a leader's tenure, and in community advocacy.

 Yes.
 Completing all six sessions and the capstone reflection activity in Session 6 qualifies you as an ARISE Level 1 Graduate.
 A certificate is issued and can be shared or downloaded.